-UNSW Solar Racing Team Sunswift (est. 1996) is engineered and run by a team of students who believe in pushing the limits of technology to inspire sustainable action.
+UNSW Sunswidt Solar Racing Team (est. 1996) is a current Vectically Integrated Projects under the ChallENG program in UNSW Engineering.
+The team believes in pushing the limits of technology to inspire sustainable action.

 The team design, build and race solar-electric vehicles in the Bridgestone World Solar Challenge (Darwin to Adelaide) to demonstrate their potential as a practical alternative to traditional petrol-fuelled transport.